 So, let’s begin from a 101 lesson: are you able to define gelato?
 Let us give you a hand:

-gelato is a frozen dessert of Italian origin, artisanally made by master gelato makers, using fresh ingredients and no processed preparations.
+gelato is a frozen dessert of Italian origin, artisanally made by master gelato makers, using carefully researched, high-quality ingredients and traditional preparations.

 Now we’re ready to reveal to you 5 Fun Facts about our masterpiece, gelato, but you will have to confess to us how many of these you knew!
 Let’s go, but we’re pretty sure you weren’t aware of them before!